Let's Get Festive: Five Fun & Funky US Fests

 Chicago’s Pride Fest, which celebrates June's Pride Month, returns for its 12th fabulous year in 2014.
 It's held on the first day of summer and the weekend before Chicago's iconic annual Pride Parade (which this year takes place on Sunday, June 29).
 Highlights include non-stop entertainment for gay/lesbian Chicagoans as well as for out-of-town visitors.
 Pride Fest features top dance and pop/rock music acts on two stages, food and drink and more than 60 vendors offering arts, crafts and unique merchandise tailored to the LGBT community.
 Saturday-Sunday, June 21-22.
 Buy tickets.

 There’s one festival that takes place each summer that has something for everyone.
 Perhaps that’s why people in Seattle call it “Bumbershoot.”
 The arts festival known originally as Festival ’71 was dubbed Bumbershoot in 1973.
 According to the powers that be, the name was chosen to describe the festival as an umbrella for all of the various arts and performers it encompasses.
-North America’s largest urban arts festival, Bumbershoot takes place in the heart of the city at the 74-acre Seattle Center.
+North America’s largest urban arts festival, Bumbershoot takes place in the heart of the city at the 74-acre Seattle Center, which is in close proximity to other Seattle attractions.
 Now in its 43rd year, Bumbershoot has consistently drawn artists representing the best in music, film, comedy, spoken word, dance, theatre, performance, and visual arts to Seattle every Labor Day weekend.
 Bumbershoot also features a variety of food, merchandise, and urban craft vendors throughout Bumbershoot grounds—there’s plenty to eat, see, and do all weekend long.
 Saturday-Monday, August 30-Sept 1.
 Buy tickets

 Before rock and roll transformed San Francisco into the city of summertime “love,” jazz was the most popular form of entertainment, especially on the always bopping Fillmore Street.
 And it still is.
 Every summer this city welcomes more than 100,000 music lovers to the largest (free!) jazz festival on the West Coast.
 The Fillmore Jazz Festival, held July 5-6 on Fillmore Street (between Jackson and Eddy Streets), is a chance to see the best and the brightest jazz musicians in that beautiful city by the bay.
 From sunup to sundown, visitors can groove to the sounds of live music from multiple stages, browse the offerings of over 12 blocks of fine art and crafts and enjoy gourmet food and beverages.
 Saturday-Sunday, July 5-6.
 Free!